clbieren/clbieren/README.md

 I am a Software Engineering student focused on **DevOps**, **cloud infrastructure**, **backend engineering**, and **software architecture**.

-Rather than only building applications, I enjoy understanding how real-world systems are deployed, monitored, automated, and maintained in production.
+I enjoy understanding how modern systems work behind the scenes—from Linux and networking to containerization, deployment pipelines, and scalable backend services.

-Currently, I am strengthening my fundamentals in Linux, containerization, backend development, and cloud-native technologies while continuously exploring how reliable systems are designed.
+Rather than simply writing code, my goal is to understand how reliable production systems are designed, deployed, and maintained.

 ---